saifmukhtar/kinetic/docs/src/whitepaper.md

     style Pass fill:#228B22,stroke:#000,stroke-width:2px,color:#fff
 ```

-### 5.2 Bridging the Ecosystem: Progressive Degradation
+### 5.2 Native Installation

-While the loopback daemon provides maximum sovereignty and security, requiring full node installation creates onboarding friction for non-technical users.
-To ensure global accessibility, Kinetic implements progressive degradation across three distinct access tiers:

-* **Tier 1: The Native Daemon (Full Sovereignty)**
-  The ideal implementation described above.
-The user runs the full node, calculates VDFs locally, and acts as their own consensus judge.
-Used by developers, node operators, and infrastructure providers.
+The ideal implementation described above requires the user to run the full node locally.
+The user calculates VDFs locally and acts as their own consensus judge.
+This maximizes sovereignty, privacy, and mathematical trust.
+It is designed to be used natively by developers, node operators, and infrastructure providers without relying on trusted intermediaries.
-* **Tier 2: Browser Extensions (Light Clients)**
-  For users who cannot alter OS-level DNS settings, a lightweight browser extension intercepts `.kin` requests directly at the DOM level.
-It connects to trusted Bootstrap Nodes to fetch the DHT payloads but still performs the VDF verification locally, preserving mathematical trust.
-* **Tier 3: Legacy Gateways (Web2 Bridges)**
-  To allow `.kin` addresses to be shared on legacy platforms (e.g., texting a link to a mobile phone), the protocol supports public HTTP gateways.
-By appending a legacy TLD (e.g., `saif.kin.network`), the request routes through a central Web2 server that runs a Kinetic node on the backend, proxying the peer-to-peer tunnel to standard HTTP clients.

-Through this tiered architecture, Kinetic establishes a self-contained, mathematically rigorous namespace that remains fully backward-compatible with the legacy internet.